Russia steps up assaults as Ukraine appeals for more help - NewsBreak

 The U.N. said close to 700 civilians in Ukraine have been confirmed killed, with the true figure probably much higher.

+The exodus from Mariupol marked the biggest evacuation yet from the southern city of 430,000, where officials say a weekslong siege has killed more than 2,300 people and left residents struggling for food, water, heat and medicine.
+Bodies have been buried in mass graves.

+Kyrylo Tymoshenko, a senior aide to Zelenskyy, said about 20,000 people managed to leave Mariupol on Tuesday in 4,000 private vehicles via a designated safe corridor leading to the city of Zaporizhzhia.

-On a day when thousands managed to leave Mariupol, Russian troops seized the city’s largest hospital, regional leader Pavlo Kyrylenko said.
+On a day when thousands managed to leave, Russian troops seized Mariupol’s largest hospital, regional leader Pavlo Kyrylenko said.
 He said the troops forced about 400 people from nearby homes into the Regional Intensive Care Hospital and were using them and roughly 100 patients and staff as human shields by not allowing them to leave.

 Kyrylenko said shelling had already heavily damaged the hospital’s main building, but medical staff have been treating patients in makeshift wards in the basement.